 5 Environmental Fate and Transport Processes

-The PFAS Team developed a training module video with content related to this section, it is the Fate and Transport video.
+The PFAS Team developed a Fate and Transport training video with content related to this section.

 This section provides current information about PFAS fate and transport in the environment.
 Understanding relevant fate and transport processes for PFAS is critical in evaluating the potential risk from a release, where to look for PFAS following a release, and what treatment alternatives may be effective.
 The available information about fate and transport processes varies between the different PFAS.
 PFAS fate and transport is a rapidly evolving field of science.